5. Exhortations, 4:8-6:10

 kathrghtai (katargew) perf. pas. "has been abolished" - has been entirely nullified, abolished, made of no effect.

-ofelon "I wish" - I would that.
-Expressing an unobtainable wish, or "a wish not likely to be realized", Zerwick.
+ofelon "I wish" - Expressing an unobtainable wish, or "a wish not likely to be realized", Zerwick.

 apokoyontai (apokoptw) fut. mid. "they would go the whole way and emasculate themselves" - will cut themselves off.
 Possibly a gentle, "would take up some other cause and leave you alone", Junkins, or a more brutal, "would castrate themselves, let alone circumcise themselves", Barclay.